 5 Changi Business Park Central 1, #02-01/02, Singapore 486038

 Pine Tree Cafe (Vegetarian)

 My favourite, even though at $7, it’s not the cheapest.
-Also, the rice portion isn’t as filling as the others.
+Also, the rice portion isn’t as large as the others.

-However, Pine Tree Cafe’s Lei Cha is the best.
-It comes in a huge bowl, and is thick, smooth, and even manages to be somewhat savoury.
+However, Pine Tree Cafe’s Lei Cha is hands down the best.
+It comes in a huge bowl and is thick, smooth, and even manages to be somewhat savoury.
 All of a sudden, the price makes sense.

 Lots of other things on their menu too if you’re looking for a vegetarian meal.